mercurius-js/mercurius/docs/custom-directive.md

 ## Federation and Custom Directives

-Because schemas involved in GraphQL federation may use special syntax (e.g. `extends`) and custom directives (e.g. `@key`) that are not available in non-federated schemas, there are some extra steps that need to be run to generate the executable schema, involving the use of `buildFederationSchema` from the `@mercuriusjs/federation` library and `printSchemaWithDirectives` from the `@graphql-tools/utils` library.
+Because schemas involved in GraphQL federation may use special syntax (e.g. `extends`) and custom directives (e.g. `@key`) that are not available in non-federated schemas, there are some extra steps that need to be run to generate the executable schema using the `@mercuriusjs/federation` library.

+When mercurius applies `schemaTransforms`, the internal `mapSchema` recreates every `GraphQLObjectType`.
+Since `resolveReference` is a non-standard runtime property set by federation, it gets lost in this process.
+The `@mercuriusjs/federation` library provides the `federationSchemaTransformer` utility to preserve `resolveReference` functions during schema transformations.

 To see how this works, we will go through another example where we create a custom directive to uppercase the value of a field in a federated environment.